m4r1oph/Synology-vmm-backup/README.md

 synowebapi --exec api=SYNO.Virtualization.API.Guest.Action version=1 method=shutdown runner=admin guest_name="NAME_OF_VM"
 synowebapi --exec api=SYNO.Virtualization.API.Guest.Action version=1 method=poweron runner=admin guest_name="NAME_OF_VM"
 ```
 - You can edit the number of copies that you want to keep.
-You have to go to this piece of code
+You have to go to this piece of code and change the value 3 to the number of backups that you want to keep.
 ```
 num_old=$(($num_lin-3))
 ```
-And change the value 3 to the number of backups that you want to keep.